Do IEP Meetings – Like a Boss!

-So I was coaching a client a few weeks ago and she mentioned to me that her last CSE meeting went for 2 hours and she was frustrated she didn’t get what she needed.
+A client that I was coaching mentioned to me a few weeks ago how she spent 2 hours in a CSE meeting and didn’t get what she needed.

 “2 Hours???”
 I said